oabboud/smartPDU-mockup/README.md

 *   Redfish polling logic validation
 *   Unit and integration testing without hardware
 *   Power / energy visualization demos
-*   Training and documentation

-This project **does not attempt to emulate TLS, certificates, or browser quirks**.It focuses strictly on **client-side integration logic** and data correctness.

 ## Acknowledgement